 First of all, Motley Fool focuses ONLY on stock recommendations while Morningstar offers analysts’ ratings and analysis on stocks, bonds, and ETFs and mutual funds.

 For Motley Fool, you will get specific stock recommendations with reports that detail why they are optimistic about the stock.

 On the other hand, Morningstar only updates and maintains a list of stocks whenever there is a change in analysts’ ratings.

 They don’t give you specific recommendations on exactly what stocks to buy, so you still have to do your own research and make your own investment decision.

 If you are interested to invest in funds or bonds, Morningstar gives you a list of recommended funds and bonds which Motley Fool does not.

-In terms of investment performance, Motley Fool has a proven track record with their stock picks with both outperforming the S&P 500 for the same time period between 2002 and May, 2020.
+In terms of investment performance, Motley Fool has a proven track record with its stock picks outperforming the S&P 500 for the same time period between 2002 and December 2020.

 On the other hand, Morningstar does not give specific stock picks, so there’s no way to calculate its performance.

-In terms of pricing, both Morningstar and Motley Fool are quite affordable.
+In terms of pricing, both Morningstar Premium and Motley Fool are quite affordable.

 Both Motley Fool Stock Advisor and Morningstar Premium cost about $199 a year,

 For Morningstar Premium, there is a 14-day FREE trial, which means you can test-drive its product and services risk-free for two weeks.